inclusive-design/adaptive-palette/docs/devDoc/Deployment.md

 6. Settings → **Erase all app data and quit**.
 Confirm the saved messages are gone.
 7. Delete the app.
 8. Confirm nothing the app created remains outside the deleted folder.

+On macOS, before step 1: `lipo -archs "Adaptive Palette.app/Contents/MacOS/node"` on the downloaded bundle must report both `x86_64` and `arm64`.
+A bundle short an architecture does nothing at all when double-clicked on a Mac of that kind.

 Steps 2, 3, 5 and 8 are the project's four release success criteria, in that order: a non-technical tester reaches a working palette with no terminal; a tester with no Ollama